-- a.
+a.
 Injunction.
-If any building or structure is erected, constructed, reconstructed, repaired, converted, or any building, structure, or land is used in violation of these regulations, the Director or any adjacent or other property owner who would be damaged by such violation, in addition to other remedies, may institute an injunction, mandamus, or other appropriate action or proceeding to stop the violation. - b.
+If any building or structure is erected, constructed, reconstructed, repaired, converted, or any building, structure, or land is used in violation of these regulations, the Director or any adjacent or other property owner who would be damaged by such violation, in addition to other remedies,

+- may institute an injunction, mandamus, or other appropriate action or proceeding to stop the violation. - b.
 Fine Generally.
-Any person, upon conviction of violating any provision of these regulations shall be guilty of a misdemeanor and, upon conviction, shall be fined not more than \$100.00 for each offense.
-Each day such violation continues shall constitute a separate offense. - c.
+Any person, violating any provision of these regulations is guilty of a separate offense for each and every day during any portion of which any violation of any provision of these is committed, continued, or permitted by any such person and shall be punished by a fine of the maximum allowed by the State Statute for each offense.
+Daily fines may be calculated from the date of first notice to the date of the hearing being scheduled or until date of remedy if remedied prior to a hearing date being established. - c.
 Fine for Misrepresentation of Subdivisions.
-Any person who knowingly authorizes, directs or aids in the publication, advertisement, distribution or circulation of any false statement or misrepresentation concerning any subdivision/development for sale, in this or any other state, and every person with knowledge that any such advertisement, prospectus, pamphlet or letter concerning land of any subdivision/development thereto contains any written statement that is false or fraudulent in any material part or who issues, circulates, publishes or distributes the same or who causes the same to be circulated, published or distributed, shall upon conviction be imprisoned for a period not to exceed 30 days or be fined not to exceed \$750.00.
-Each day of violation constitutes a new offense.
+Any person who knowingly authorizes, directs or aids in the publication, advertisement, distribution or circulation of any false statement or misrepresentation concerning any subdivision/development for sale, in this or any other state, and every person with knowledge that any such advertisement, prospectus, pamphlet or letter concerning land of any subdivision/development thereto contains any written statement that is false or fraudulent in any material part or who issues, circulates, publishes or distributes the same or who causes the same to be circulated, published or distributed, shall upon conviction be imprisoned for a period not to exceed thirty (30) days or be fined the maximum amount authorized by the Wyoming Statute.
+Each day of violation constitutes a new offense. - d.
+Suspension of Permit or License.
+Violations of these regulations may result in suspending a permit, license, or approval where the terms of the approval are not being met as provided in subsection 1.3.8, below. - e.
+Abatement of Violation.
+Violations of these regulations may be abated at the election of the Director.
+This procedure shall not be the sole remedy available, and the City may enforce these regulations in any manner provided by law as provided in section 1.3.9, below. - f.
+Stay of Fines.
+Should a remedy be initiated by the responsible persons or during a public hearing process, a stay of fines may be permitted.